genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/how-to-run-a-transformation.md

 - An API token.
 See [Authentication and tokens](../getting-a-genestack-api-token.md).
 - Curator group membership.
 - Every study that contains an attachment listed in the job's `input_accessions` must be shared with you.
-Requests that reference an attachment you cannot access are rejected with a generic `Item not found or insufficient permission` message.
+If a request references an attachment that does not exist or is not shared with you, it is rejected with a `422 Unprocessable Entity` response whose message names the affected accessions, for example: `The following input accessions were not found or are not shared with you: GSFXXX.`
 - The source attachment already uploaded to a study in ODM (you need its accession).
 See [Import attached files](../import-data-in-odm.md#attach-a-file).

 ## Step 1: Identify the right image